B0ney/xmodits/README.md

 You'll notice some dumped samples may not sound identical to what's heard in a tracker module.

-This is because the tracker authour has increased the pitch to their liking.
+This is because the tracker authour has applied effects such as pitch increase, vibrato.

+Replicating these effects is not a top priority.

 ## Goals
 * Fully Support Listed formats.